 - Personal Stories of Failure & Inspiration.

-The name of the blog was picked kind of randomly.
-I’m a dog loving mechanical engineer and the EngineerDog domain name was available.
-KISS.
+The name of the blog was picked somewhat haphazardly.
+I’m a dog loving mechanical engineer and the EngineerDog domain name was available. 🙂

 About the Engineer:

 I grew up in the midwest and went to university literally surrounded by cornfields.
-I entered the professional workforce in 2010 and I’ve managed to learn enough to be able to find work anywhere I want.
-So the wife and I packed up and moved to Portland, Oregon.
+I entered the professional workforce in 2010 and have been fortunate to get exposure to a diverse range of professional experiences.In 2016, the wife and I packed up and moved to Portland, Oregon.